 Are you curious about cardio?
 Cardio (short for cardiovascular) is a type of exercise that elevates your heart rate and oxygen intake.
-Here are a few examples of how cardio may benefit you:

 - Weight loss/management

 - Increased endurance

 - Prevention and/or management of certain chronic conditions

 - Supports heart health